mattsloan-dg/deepgram-vs-cartesia-korean-cer-analysis/README.md

 ffmpeg -i <original_file>.mp3 <converted_file>.wav
 ```

+The above example shows how to convert a .mp3 file (original).
+To convert from a different audio file format, please see the [ffmpeg docs](https://www.ffmpeg.org/ffmpeg.html).

 Then rename the converted file to `master_korean_audio.wav` and place it in the `audio` directory.

 ### True Transcript Directory